Jonathan-Ma/Jonathan-Ma.github.io/essays/LearningJS.md

   Learning Javascript is like getting thrown into the deep end of the pool by your dad even though he knows you can't swim.
 <img class="ui medium left floated image" src="../images/babytoss.jpg">
+I have used Python, C, C++, and Scala, only Scala stands out from the crowd because of its support for FP(functional programming).